Note the pipe operator in this

 Bessel layers to Intersection layers.

-Now suppose we want to simulate Bessel layers over t ∈ [1, 3].
-This can be achieved by
+Now suppose we want to simulate Bessel layers over \(t\in[1,3]\).
+This can be achieved by again

-default type is “intersection” (as inherited on the creation of the path
+type is “intersection” (as inherited on the creation of the path with

 particular,